 Step 1.
 Follow the Application Checklist

-Whether applying for an undergraduate or graduate program, all applicants are strongly advised to read the application checklist carefully to make sure they are on the right track with their application.
+Whether applying for undergraduate or graduate study, applicants should read the relevant application guidance carefully to make sure they are on the right track.

 Step 2.
 Pay the Application Fee